Skip to main content

 Launched Phase 1 awarded Phase 2 awarded Completed

-The aim of this Challenge is to establish improved and increased throughput methods and approaches to better account for bioavailability through development of dosing and measurement strategies of test chemicals in in vitro assays.
-Successful completion of this Challenge will deliver new capability to ensure concentration-response relationships determined from a range of in vitro test systems that are reflective of human and environmental species in vivo exposure conditions, can enable robust QIVIVE.
+The aim of this Challenge was to establish improved and increased throughput methods and approaches to better account for bioavailability through development of dosing and measurement strategies of test chemicals in in vitro assays.
+Successful completion of this Challenge would deliver new capability to ensure concentration-response relationships determined from a range of in vitro test systems that are reflective of human and environmental species in vivo exposure conditions, can enable robust QIVIVE.

 Phase 2 not awarded